swarbler/bestof/workshop/making/3d-printing.md

 {: .warning }
 > Bambu Lab has restricted access to its printers, so you are unable to use third-party software without changing to "Developer Mode" (LAN mode) in firmware after v4.0.0.0!
 >
-> If you want to continue using a Bambu Handy-like app with Bambu printers, I recommend the "Bambu Companion" app with Tailscale.
+> If you want to continue using a Bambu Handy-like app with Bambu printers, I recommend the "Bambu Companion" app (unfortunately iOS only) with Tailscale.
 It works surprisingly well!

 ##### Creality

-- **budget bed-slinger:** Ender 3 V3
+- **budget bed-slinger:** Ender 3 V3 SE
 - **upgrade CoreXY:** K2 Plus

 ##### Elegoo